bkchr/codeclimate-rustfmt-src/README.md

-# codeclimate-rust-clippy
+# codeclimate-rustfmt
-A codeclimate engine that runs rust clippy on the source code.
+A codeclimate engine that runs rustfmt on the source code.